Stand Up Paddle (SUP) Boarding for Beginners

 Learn to use your paddle properly – good paddling technique is key!

 Adopting the correct hand positions is essential to being able to paddle well!
 In order to hold your paddle properly, place one hand on top of the handle and use the other to grip lower down the shaft of the paddle.
-If you've got an asymmetric paddle, make sure that the blade is 'open' and facing the same way that you intend to move in – the angle of the blade (technically termed the power face) should face behind you, in the opposite direction of travel.
+If you've got an asymmetric paddle, make sure that the blade is 'open' and facing the same way that you intend to move in – the angle of the blade (technically termed the 'power face') should face behind you, in the opposite direction of travel.
 So that you can paddle efficiently, ensure the blade is completely submersed, aiming for a spot in the water that's ahead of you.
 You'll need to bend your body forward a little to achieve this!
 Then, keep your arms straight and perform a lever-type action.
 The top arm pushes forward, while the bottom arm pulls backwards.
 Finally, lift the blade out of the water when it aligns with your feet, and then repeat the process.

 Persevere – whenever you fall, get ready to stand back up!